chef/community-site/site/content/products/chef-automate.md

 ---
-title: DevOps Dashboard for Complete Operational Visibility
+title: Chef Automate | DevOps Dashboard for Complete Operational Visibility
 type: chef-automate
 hero:
   logo: /img/logos/chef-automate-dark.svg
+  header: DevOps Dashboard for Complete Operational Visibility
 cards:
   header: Change How You Automate Everything in the Stack
   one: